 When you post comments or content about a company, its products or services, you should clearly and conspicuously disclose the nature of your relationship.
-Tell people that you're a House Party host and you've received a free party pack with some great things to try.
+Tell people that you're a Ripple Street House Party host or Chatterbox participant and you've received a free Party or Chat Pack with some great things to try.

-Any trademarks, logos, materials and other proprietary information that House Party may provide to you, including those of its clients, or which you have access to, may not be used without the prior written permission of House Party or its Client and can only be used in accordance with provided guidelines.
-If you have any doubt as to what is propriety, contact House Party at email@example.com or do not post the information.
+Any trademarks, logos, materials and other proprietary information that Ripple Street may provide to you, including those of its clients, or which you have access to, may not be used without the prior written permission of Ripple Street or its Client and can only be used in accordance with provided guidelines.
+If you have any doubt as to what is proprietary, contact Ripple Street at firstname.lastname@example.org or do not post the information.

-3. You could be liable.The statements you make are at your own risk.
+The statements you make are at your own risk.
 Outside parties can pursue legal action against you for statements or postings that you make so be careful.

+- Do Not Reveal Non-Public Information.
 For example, don't share your phone number, address or social security number.

-Be careful about what you write and remember it will be stored and retrievable.
+- Protect Yourself – Be careful about what you write and remember it will be stored and retrievable.

+- Be Respectful.
 Do not be offensive or write with intent to tell lies or spread rumors.
 Do not use ethnic or racial slurs, insults, obscenities or offensive language.
 Please show proper consideration for the privacy of others and proper judgment regarding topics that may be considered objectionable or inflammatory such as religion or politics.

+- Safety.
 Do not post any comments or content that in any way promotes unsafe activities, illegal activities or products that could lead to an unsafe situation.

+- Remember Your Audience.
 If you're discussing an adult-focused event, please don't engage a younger audience or allow minors to post comments.